 1. Clean all vents and air filters in your home prior to turning on heating units.

 2. Keep on a regular schedule of dusting your home and use damp cloths which help contain the dust instead of just spreading it around.

 3. Wash your sheets and bedding on a regular basis…weekly is recommended.

 4. Keep shower curtains clean.
 The bottom edge of fabric shower curtains is a prime spot for mold to grow.

 5. Vacuum as often as possible and use a HEPA-filter machine if you can.

 6. It’s good practice to have your carpets, rugs and upholstery cleaned by a professional regularly.
 For carpets, 2-3 times per year is the recommended schedule.
-Fall is the perfect time to prepare your home for holiday festivities and remove built-up dirt, bacteria and other allergens.
+Fall is the perfect time to prepare your home for holiday festivities and remove built-up of dirt and dust.